~more recently updated recipes~

 ~ The Cornbread Gospels

 WHY CHOOSE STONE-GROUND CORNMEAL Could you use the standard "yellow cornmeal"?
 It's easy to find, it's inexpensive, it keeps forever.
-Yes -- and I often do, when I can't find or don't want to make a special trip, just for cornmeal.
-But yellow cornmeal has been degerminated, this means that its healthful and flavorful germ (and hull) removed.
-Stone-ground cornmeal has real flavor, its texture is also delightfully gritty -- though this may take some getting used to by some.
+Yes – and I often do, when I can't find or don't want to make a special trip, just for cornmeal.
+But yellow cornmeal has been degerminated, this means that its healthful and flavorful germ (and hull) have been removed.
+Stone-ground cornmeal has real flavor, its texture is also delightfully gritty – though this may take some getting used to by some, if so, watch for a fine grind of stone-ground cornmeal.

 WHERE TO BUY STONE-GROUND CORNMEAL Yes, it's hard to find.

-The Cornbread Gospels websites lists online sources for stone-ground cornmeal, including War Eagle Mill and Purcell Mountain Farms.
+The Cornbread Gospels website lists online sources for stone-ground cornmeal (sorry, that page is no longer live), including War Eagle Mill and Purcell Mountain Farms.
+(2015 Update: I often buy from War Eagle Mill, great products!)

-I find Bob's Red Mill stone-ground yellow cornmeal at Whole Foods (which means your own grocer might stock or be willing to stock it too).
+I find Bob's Red Mill stone-ground yellow cornmeal at Whole Foods and (2015 update) now in regular grocery stores.

-I have also now found found stone-ground blue cornmeal, a Bob's Red Mill product (for St. Louisans, at Sappington Farmers Market).
+I have also now found found stone-ground blue cornmeal, another Bob's Red Mill product.

 I buy stone-ground cornmeal in small packages (compounding the hard-to-find and out-of-the-way problem) and then freeze it.